 Would you benefit from mortgage protection insurance?
 Or is it just another way for your mortgage company to siphon extra money out of your wallet each month while protecting itself upon your death?

 The answer depends on your health, financial situation and what you want to happen when you die.
 Here are the pros and cons of mortgage protection insurance, along with tips for getting the best policy at the right price.

 What is mortgage protection insurance?

-Mortgage protection insurance, or MPI, is also called mortgage payment protection insurance, or MPPI.
-It’s simply life insurance that pays your mortgage if a certain event, such as death, disability or job loss occurs, explains Kevin M. Lynch, an assistant professor of insurance at The American College in Bryn Mawr, Pa.
-The cost depends on factors such as the amount of your mortgage and your age and health.
-For disability MPI, costs also vary depending on your occupation.
+Mortgage protection insurance, or MPI (sometimes called mortgage payment protection insurance), is simply a form of life insurance.
+The cost depends on factors such as the amount of your mortgage, your age and your health.
+For MPI policies that cover a mortgage in the event of disability, costs also vary depending on your occupation.

 Obviously, mortgage protection insurance is a waste of money if you own your home outright.
-In addition, MPI is a declining-benefit policy, which means that even though you pay a set premium for the life of your mortgage, the payoff amount decreases as you pay down your mortgage.
+In addition, MPI is a declining-benefit policy, which means that even though you pay a set premium for the life of your mortgage, the payoff amount decreases as you pay down your home loan.

-Wiping out your mortgage may also not be the best financial move for your family if you die.
+Having a policy that wipes out your mortgage if you die may not be best for your family.
 “When my father passed away very young, my mother’s home was paid off by a lump-sum payment to the mortgage company,” says Lynch.
 “Her mortgage payment was something like $112 a month.
 It would have been more beneficial for her to receive the lump sum and earn the 18 percent interest banks were paying in the 1980s while continuing to make the mortgage payment.”